-Official transcripts (issued directly from the institution to MTSA and not stamped as issued to student) of all academic work since high school must be submitted to NursingCAS prior to the application deadline.
-This includes any non-degree seeking courses taken at any time since high school.
-If an applicant is enrolled in any course between the time he submits the application and the interview, he must have an official transcript for this course submitted to MTSA, prior to the interview.
-If an applicant is enrolled in any course between the interview and enrollment, he must have an official transcript for this course submitted to MTSA, prior to enrollment.
-Continued acceptance and enrollment are contingent upon MTSA's receipt of this official transcript.
+- Official academic transcripts from every institution of higher learning attended must be submitted before the application deadline. - This includes transcripts for all non-degree seeking academic courses taken since high school - All transcripts must be sent to NursingCAS directly from the institution. - The anesthesia school (cumulative) grade point average must be at least 3.0 based on a 4.0 grading system. - Transcripts must demonstrate that all general education curriculum required by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to earn the baccalaureate degree were met. - Continued acceptance and enrollment are contingent on the following for courses completed after the application is submitted. - If an applicant is enrolled in any course between the time he or she submits the application and the interview, the applicant must submit an official transcript for this course to MTSA prior to the interview. - If an applicant is enrolled in any course between the interview and enrollment, the applicant must submit an official transcript for this course to MTSA prior to enrollment.